Report: Extremist groups thrive on Facebook despite bans

 More than two-thirds of the groups and pages had names that aligned with several domestic extremist movements, the report found.
 The first, boogaloo, promotes a second U.S. civil war and the breakdown of modern society.
 The second is the QAnon conspiracy, which claims that Donald Trump is waging a secret battle against the “deep state” and a sect of powerful Satan-worshipping pedophiles who dominate Hollywood, big business, the media and government.
 The rest are various anti-government militias.
 All have been largely banned from Facebook since 2020.

-But despite what Avaaz called “clear violations” of Facebook’s policies, it found that 119 of these pages and groups were still active on the platform as of March 18 and had just under 27 million followers.
+But despite what Avaaz called “clear violations” of Facebook’s policies, it found that 119 of these pages and groups were still active on the platform as of Feb.
+24 and had just under 27 million followers.
+Facebook said late Monday that of the 119 that Avaaz found, only 18 “actually violated” Facebook’s policies.
+Four had already been removed before Monday and Facebook has now taken down the remaining 14.

 Facebook acknowledged that its policy enforcement “isn’t perfect,” but said the report distorts its work against violent extremism and misinformation.